-Medieval helmet consists of many elements.
-Depending on the type of the helmet it can be: dome (the main part), visor, eye-slots, comb, hinges, vervelles, fastenings and nails, decorations.
+Medieval helmets consist of many elements.
+Depending on the type of the helmet, these elements can include: a dome (the main part), a visor, eye-slots, a comb, hinges, vervelles, fastenings and nails, as well as decorations.
 Each element has its own history and purpose.
-Visor hinges let you open and close the visored helmets such as Bascinet Klappviser.
-There are a couple ways to make hinge.
+Visor hinges let you open and close visored helmets such as Klappviser Bascinet.
+There are a couple ways to make hinges.
 In our work we like to combine ancient and modern technologies.

-Sand molded casting – it’s a very old technologie.
-It was used in China in 1300 BC.
-In Europe this method was described by Italian scientist Vannoccio Biringuccio in his book “De La Pirotechnia” first published in 1540, at Venice.
+Sand molded casting is a very old technology.
+It was used in China in 1300 B.C.E.
+In Europe this method was described by the Italian scientist Vannoccio Biringuccio in his book “De La Pirotechnia” first published in 1540 in Venice.

-The necessity to equip troops in Europe with not expensive but fast made armor led to development of armor Craft productions.
-The division of labor was one of the effective ways to produce armor and helmets much faster than it was before.
-In their work blacksmiths used casting methods as well as forge welding.
+The necessity of equipping troops in Europe with inexpensive, quickly produced armor led to the development of armor craft productions.
+The division of labor was an effective way to produce armor and helmets much faster than had been done previously.
+In their work, blacksmiths used casting methods as well as forge welding.

-Before polymers were invented – people used natural materials such as bees wax to make a sand mold.
+Before polymers were invented, people used natural materials such as bees wax to make a sand mold.
 Melted metal burns out the wax and gets the shape of the wax pattern.
-In Forge of Svan we use 3-D modeling widely.
-Instead of beeswax we prefer to work with 3-D printed models.
+At the Forge of Svan we make extensive use of 3-D modeling.
+Instead of beeswax, we prefer to work with 3-D printed models.

-Watching the process of how armor gets through all the manufacturing steps to become your helmet or body harness – we are glad to share it with you.
-Choosing the steel arms or steel legs protection from Forge of Svan you can be sure you’ll get well-made armor in time.
+We’re glad to be able to share with you the process of how armor goes through all the manufacturing steps to become your helmet or body harness.
+Choosing steel armor from Forge of Svan, you can be sure you’ll get well-made armor in the nick of time.